Houston Employment Contract Drafting Attorney

 The contract should address termination, including the possible reasons for termination, possible severance packages, and the consequences if either party terminates the contract without cause too early.

 Employment contracts can be beneficial for both employers and employees in many situations.
 However, a poorly-written contract can be much worse than having no contract at all.
-You want to ensure that you have a skillfully drafted contract to present to prospective employees that addresses all necessary matters.
+You want to ensure that you have a skillfully drafted contract to present to prospective employees, one that addresses all necessary matters.
 Furthermore, if an employee wants to negotiate the terms of a contract, you should seek the advice of an experienced attorney regarding the possible effects of the employee’s wishes.
 Call The Weisblatt Law Firm, LLC, at (713) 666-1981 or contact the firm online today.

 Attorney Andrew Weisblatt